nearform/titus/docs/devops/README.md

 Refer to [Deploy Titus on Azure Using Pipelines](devops/azure/) for more details, when available.

-## Build, Test and Deploy Using CI Pipelines
+## Build, Test and Deploy Using the CI Pipeline
 Titus includes a fully featured, production-ready CI pipeline.
 Titus uses CircleCI as its infrastructure of choice for continuous integration.
 The Titus CI pipeline includes all of the steps needed to build assets, lint and test, push containers, and deploy.

 ![titus-ci-pipeline](../img/titus-ci-pipeline.svg)